DrTol/TRNSYSfromPython/README.md

 You are free to use, modify and distribute the code as long as the authorship is properly acknowledged.

 ## Acknowledgement
-In memory of my father Bekir Tol.
+In memory of my mother Esma Tol and my father Bekir Tol.

 Special thanks to Len Rijvers, PDEng for his great support.